isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/Photography%20Achievements%20by%20PL-Lites%202.png)

-The PL Photography Club is proud to announce that the works by some of our student photographers were featured in professional photography magazines.
+The PL Photography Club is proud to announce that the works by some of our student photographers were featured in professional photography magazines.&nbsp;

-The photos taken by Nicole Ng (Secondary 2-2), Megan Ng (Secondary 2-2), Magdalene Tan (Secondary 1-5) and Delia Leow (Secondary 4A2) were published by the EOS Academy magazine in September.
+The photos taken by Nicole Ng (Secondary 2-2), Megan Ng (Secondary 2-2), Magdalene Tan (Secondary 1-5) and Delia Leow (Secondary 4A2) were published by the EOS Academy magazine in September.&nbsp;

 In addition, another of Megan’s photo was published in the Canon Buzzmagazine.
 Her work emerged as the best entry for the month of October and was also featured in the Canon EOS World portal.
-In the recently concluded Canon Photomarathon (November), Megan’s work was again shortlisted as one of the top 10 entries amongst all submissions in the Student Category (including university students).
+In the recently concluded Canon Photomarathon (November), Megan’s work was again shortlisted as one of the top 10 entries amongst all submissions in the Student Category (including university students).&nbsp;

-We are indeed very proud of their achievements.
+We are indeed very proud of their achievements.&nbsp;